-'Atypical' explores autism via ordinary Netflix show
+'Atypical' explores autism via mostly ordinary Netflix show

 "Atypical" isn't the only exploration of autism hitting screens in relatively short order, with ABC's "The Good Doctor," starring Freddie Highmore, filtering the disorder through the template of a medical procedural.
 They follow the BBC's "The A Word" and HBO's award-winning movie "Temple Grandin."

 The serialized storytelling pulls viewers along through the eight episodes, but if there's a primary reason to watch, it's Gilchrist.
-He brings not just vulnerability to the role but also manages to make Sam's various tics, inappropriate utterances and literal interpretations feel wholly organic and painfully real.
+Almost single-handedly elevating the show when he's on screen, the actor brings not just vulnerability to the role but also manages to make Sam's various tics, inappropriate utterances and literal interpretations feel wholly organic and painfully real.

-Beyond that, in a crowded premium-TV market, "Atypical" somewhat unfortunately does what its protagonist can't -- namely, blend in.
+Beyond that, faced with the high expectations of a crowded premium-TV market, "Atypical" does something that its protagonist can't -- namely, blend in.

 "Atypical" premieres Aug.
 11 on Netflix.